-First of all, don’t be fooled by “private browsing” mode on your browser.
-While this mode may not save your browsing history, and deletes cookies when the browsing session ends, it does not hide your online travels from your Internet Service Provider or other third parties that may be monitoring your internet usage.
+First of all, don’t be fooled by the “private browsing” mode on your browser.
+While this mode may not save your browsing history and deletes cookies when the browsing session ends, it does not hide your online travels from your Internet Service Provider or other third parties that may be monitoring your internet usage.

 I’m not saying that private browsing is a bad thing.
 It’s only one of many steps you should take to keep your browsing private.
 You should also delete your cookies, internet cache, and your browser history after each browsing session.